pilegard/cogfoundations/docs/09-reasoning.md

 ### Categorical syllogisms {-}

 In categorical syllogisms, the statements of the premises typically begin with “all”, “none” or “some” and the conclusion starts with “therefore,” “thus,” or “hence.”
 These kinds of syllogisms describe a relationship between two categories.
-In the example given above in the introduction of deductive reasoning these categories are Spain and the need for shorts and T-Shirts.
-Two different approaches serve the study of categorical syllogisms: the normative approach and the descriptive approach.
+In the example given above in the introduction of deductive reasoning these categories are *Spain* and *the need for shorts and T-Shirts*.
+Two different approaches serve the study of categorical syllogisms: the [normative approach] and the [descriptive approach].

 #### The normative approach {-}
 <div class="figure" style="text-align: center">
 <img src="images/ch9/fig1.jpg" alt="Figure 1.
 Euler Circles" width="60%" />
 <p class="caption">(\#fig:fig1)Figure 1.
 Euler Circles</p>